-ISSN: 2249-877X Vol. 12, Issue 1-2, January-February 2022 SJIF 2021= 7.642
+ISSN: 2249-877X Vol. 12, Issue 1-2, January-February 2022 SJIF 2021= 7.642 A peer reviewed journal

 2. OBJECTIVES

 The prime objective of the study is to analyze the working capital requirement, procurement and management of Sukhjit Starch Mills in an analytical way.
 Hence the specific objectives of the study are: